Why People Leave Companies & Why Reward and Recognition Programs Don’t Work

 Why is it that organisations treat us like animals; handing out treats and snacks when we perform a trick to their liking?
 The reverse is also true in terms of performance management.
 All organisations have ‘Performance Improvement Plans’ (or PIPs) which essentially contain some threat or negative consequence if your behaviour doesn’t change.
 For example; if you don’t sell enough, you have frequent meetings with management and if you don’t improve, you lose your job.
 This plan designed to modify ‘negative’ behaviour rarely works… Why?
 Because if there’s a genuine competency issue; an issue of skill (not will) where an employee genuinely wants to do well but needs to improve their aptitude to perform at the required level, a punishment is not going to make a difference.
 They still aren’t been given the skills and the pressure of the performance management spotlight usually makes matters worse for them.
 This plan would only work effectively for the lazy sods out there who know how to do the task well but choose to just slack off.

-If an organisation has a healthy and positive culture and hires the right people, why do they need to creative incentives for the staff to do their job and stay with the company or design penalties for not doing it ‘well enough’?
-Why is it that we take the schoolyard, law enforcement, and justice system models of reward and punishment in to allegedly creative workplaces?
+If an organisation has a healthy and positive culture and hires the right people, why do they need to create incentives for the staff to do their job and stay with the company or design penalties for not doing it ‘well enough’?
+Why is it that we take the schoolyard, law enforcement, and justice system models of reward and punishment into allegedly creative workplaces?
 Punitive systems do not encourage new positive behaviours or bring about genuine change – they just create avoidance of behaviours you punish.
-I’ll try harder not to be 5 minutes late for work if you punish me for not being punctual, however I will not develop a new behaviour of punctuality and improved time management with a desire to jump out of bed with enthusiasm to ensure I prioritise arriving to my workplace early.
+I’ll try harder not to be 5 minutes late for work if you punish me for not being punctual, however, I will not develop a new behaviour of punctuality and improved time management with a desire to jump out of bed with enthusiasm to ensure I prioritise arriving at my workplace early.

 My point is; I don’t need to be rewarded with a monetary bonus or free movie tickets to be nice to people, I also don’t need to be performance managed and punished based on the risk of rudeness to keep my behaviour in check.
 I simply behave the way I do based on my values and beliefs which drive my actions.